ki-william/CurrencyRatesScraper/README.md

     easy_install fixerio

  Usage
-    After getting the dependencies run app/app.py and pass to it a currency code and it will show you the current Rate EX : python app.py USD
+    After getting the dependencies run app/app.py
+    pass to it a currency code and it will show you the current Rate

+    python app.py USD

-    PS: don't forget to change the app/config.py paramaters accordeing to your Database and
+    don't forget to change the app/config.py paramaters accordeing to your Database and

     if you gonna use the docker image don't foreget to add the pramter